timothy-gregg/counterpoint_blog/_posts/2018-10-25-scomoscraper.md

 With this architecture, it's easy to write a for-loop or while-loop that iterates through every transcript and extracts the relevant content from the XML file.
 I'll publish that code in a separate post.

-The website of the current Prime Minister is much harder to navigate.
+The [website of the current Prime Minister](https://pm.gov.au/media){:target="_blank"} is much harder to navigate.
 There's no logical or sequential structure to the URLs, and the transcripts are only available as raw HTML.
 To get around this limitation, I wrote a web scraper in Python, using an excellent HTML-parsing library called [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup){:target="_blank"}.

 Basically, here's what the program does: